praxisnetau/silverstripe-webpack2-starter/README.md

 ## Configuration

-The theme uses `bootstrap-loader` and `modernizr-loader` for easy customation of your theme via configuration files:
+The theme uses `bootstrap-loader` and `modernizr-loader` for easy customisation of your theme via configuration files:

 * `themes/app/.bootstraprc` - YAML configuration for Bootstrap
 * `themes/app/.modernizrrc` - YAML configuration for Modernizr